Skip to content

 Destroy Instance

 8. A confirmation dialog box will appear.
-If the customer wants to remove the Instance immediately, the Expunge option should be turned on.
+To remove the Instance immediately, select the Expunge option.

-9. If the Customer wants to delete the associated Data Volumes that are attached to the Instance, the Data Volume names will need to be populated in the Data Volumes to be Deleted box.
+9. To delete the associated Data Volumes that are attached to the Instance, the Data Volume names will need to be populated in the Data Volumes to be Deleted box.
 Otherwise, the Data Volumes will not be removed along with the Instance and Root Volume.

 Delete Data Volumes

-10. The Expunge option will immediately delete the Instance and all of its Root and Data Volumes as long as they are specified in the Data Volumes to be Deleted box.
-US Signal cannot recover any of this data for Customers.
+10. The Expunge option will immediately delete the Instance and all of its Root and Data Volumes as long as it is specified in the Data Volumes to be Deleted box.
+US Signal cannot recover any of this data.

 11. To recover a Destroyed Instance that has NOT been Expunged, click on the Instance name from the list of Instances to go into its details.